w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 The Accessibility Guidelines Working Group (AG WG) previously created an initial set of guidelines and explored conformance models.
 In 2025, AG WG focused on progressing guidelines, requirements, assertions, and supporting material to Developing status.
 During the rest of 2025, the group will focus on completing the proposed guidelines and proposed conformance model for public review.

-AG WG plans to develop a projected [WCAG 3 timeline](https://www.w3.org/WAI/GL/wiki/WCAG_3_Timeline) by December 2025.
+AG WG plans to develop a projected [WCAG 3 timeline](https://www.w3.org/WAI/GL/wiki/WCAG_3_Timeline) by April 2026.

 We will update this section with more specific timeline information as it is available.